davidyee/SourceMod-AutoRespawn/README.md

 - plugin.respawn.txt into /addons/sourcemod/gamedata - Only required for DoD:S

 <h2>Changelog:</h2>
+- 1.1.1 (2015-01-25)
+  - Fix force respawn from not unblocking the given player's ability to automatically respawn
 - 1.1.0 (2015-01-24)
   - Add respawn type check to allow players to continue respawning despite one player being killed by a repeat killer
   - Refactor code